 Lacrosse balls are a wonderful tool for under $5, but they roll around on you, and it's hard to allow movement in the muscle while keeping the ball still.
 Enter the Accumobility ball.
 It has a flat base, and is a bit taller than a lacrosse ball, with a similar diameter to the "ball" portion.
 Now you can easily put your affected muscle through it's range of motion for better release.
 I'd recommend the "Level 2" ball unless you are too sore for a lacrosse ball.
 Get one at Rogue Fitness, or cut off a short length of PVC pipe to put your lacrosse ball in.

-While there is research to support the beneficial use of vibration while rolling, we're definitely getting into the realm of the likely unnecessary, but perhaps helpful.
-Vibrating balls, as opposed to lacrosse balls and baseballs, can sometimes encourage muscles to release and relax a bit more.
+While there is research to support the beneficial use of vibration while rolling, we're definitely getting into the realm of the Vibrating balls and rollers, as opposed to lacrosse balls and regular foam rollers, can sometimes encourage muscles to release and relax a bit more.
 Examples include the Hypersphere and Hypersphere Mini (I'd recommend the mini size; around baseball size), and the TimTam Polish Light.
 The TimTam version includes heat which can be extra helpful, but isn't quite as nice a product overall.

 Now we're getting pricy!
 These can be really helpful for people training hard, and you'll occasionally see physical therapists use them, but you'll definitely pay for it.
 Examples include the TimTam, Theragun, Hypervolt and about a million knockoffs you've probably seen Facebook Ads for.
 If you're going to spend the money I would do one of two things.

 A. Make your own with a brushless jigsaw.
 It's easy to do, and will save you several hundred dollars.
 You can use some creativity to come up with different tips, and best of all, batteries will be easy to come by if you choose a brand-name tool company.
 You'll pay less than $100 total, and it’ll be easier to find replacement batteries, etc. Plus, in a pinch, you’ve got yourself a jigsaw!

 I'd consider these a helpful tool, especially if you can make your own or find a refurbished or used model!